 WattNode Module for Modbus

 The WattNode® Module for Modbus® is a kilowatt hour (kWh) energy and power meter with ANSI C12.1 and ANSI C12.20 class 0.5 accuracy.
 Designed for easy customization for nearly any application or type of equipment, the WattNode Meter Module provides bidirectional energy and power readings via an RS-485 port using Modbus RTU communications.
 One model can measure all 1, 2, or 3 phases, in delta or wye services, from 120 to 600 Vac, with a single model.
 Using external current transformers, it can measure 5 to 6,000 amps.
-The WattNode Module is instrument powered from 6-24 Vdc or from an isolated 12-24 Vac source.
+The WattNode Module is instrument powered from 6-24 Vdc or from an isolated 12-24 Vac control transformer.
 It is packaged in a compact, DIN-rail mount enclosure.

 Diagnostic LEDs provide a per-phase indication of line voltage and power (green flashing) and negative power (red flashing) to help troubleshoot connection problems, like reversed CTs.
 The WattNode Module for Modbus meter also has a red/yellow/green communication LED to indicate traffic, configuration problems, bus contention, and other conditions.
 See the manual for full descriptions.

 - Supports floating-point and integer registers

 - Active (real) power: watts, individual meter elements and sum of elements